-I was booked to fight on a big show for the King’s Birthday at Sanam Luang this year.
+I was booked to fight on a show for the King’s Birthday at Sanam Luang this year.
 It was a big, all-female promotion that was heavily promoted and also televised, so I was excited to be a part of it.
 Unfortunately, my fight ended up falling through on the day and the whole situation was a bit of a mess.
-I’ll start from the beginning.

 The Press Conference

-On 10th November, all the fighters were required to attend a press conference and photo shoot at a hotel in Bangkok.
+On 10th November, all the fighters were required to attend a press conference and photoshoot at the Rattanakosin Hotel in Bangkok.
 Events like these always take up far more time than necessary, so I wasn’t looking forward to this part, but I was interested to find out more about the show.
-I expected one of my trainers to accompany me, since this was when matchmaking was being confirmed and some degree of negotiation had to take place, but when I came down to the gym that morning expecting someone to be waiting for me, they were all training.
+I expected one of my trainers to accompany me, since this was when matchmaking was being confirmed and some degree of negotiation had to take place.
+But when I came down to the gym that morning expecting someone to be waiting for me, they were all training.
 When I asked them what was going on, they asked if I remembered where I needed to go and just sent me on my way.
 That was the first of many disappointments.
 I spent the journey there feeling a little bitter at the fact that my gym didn’t appear to be looking after me, which has been a theme as of late.
 More about that another time.

 Anyone who’s spent any time in Thailand will know that time is not seen as a valuable commodity here and that a lot of it is spent just waiting for things to happen.
 That morning was no different.
 I was told to arrive at 8:00, but got there around 30 minutes late, knowing that I could afford to.
 It was after 10:00 before anything actually happened.
-The only other people who were there when I arrived were other farang who had come from Sitsongpeenong gym, one of whom was Kate Allen, fighter and owner of 8 Limbs Academy in Philadelphia.
+The only other people who were there when I arrived were some other farang who had come from Sitsongpeenong gym, one of whom was Kate Allen, fighter and owner of 8 Limbs Academy in Philadelphia.
 We knew of each other through the online female Muay Thai community, but had never met, so this was a nice surprise.
 We hung out and chatted while we waited for everyone else to arrive.
-When the promoter originally asked me to fight on the show, he told me it would be at 51kgs.
-On this day, he approached me and asked ‘how much do you weigh today?‘ This was obviously irrelevant since I would be fighting at 51 on the day no matter what, so I knew he was getting at something.
+When the promoter originally asked me to fight on the show, he told me it would be at 51 kg.
+On this day, he approached me and asked ‘how much do you weigh today?‘ I knew he was getting at something.
 He pointed across the room to a Thai girl and said ‘you’ll fight her, but she is 55 right now and she can’t do 51’.
-She looked pretty tall and I wondered why he’d chosen her rather than a girl my own size.
 His idea of a compromise was to have me weigh in at 53kgs (which is what I weigh if I’m not training at all) and her at 52, and without anyone there with me, there wasn’t much I could do other than accept it and take that information back to my gym.
 This promoter has a particular smirk that he always gives me that seems to say that he knows he’s not being entirely fair with me, and it makes every interaction I have with him a little uncomfortable.

 The Training Process

-There was a same-day weigh in for this fight, which required a very early start.
+There was a same-day weigh-in for this fight, which meant a very early start.
 Dowmai offered to go with me, and when I came down to the gym at 5:30 that morning, I expected to have to wait for him.
-However, he was already there, ready to go.
+He was already there, ready to go.
 He’d shown himself to be someone who I could really rely on and this day was no different.
-I took this photo just before I left for the weigh in, wearing a pair of bright blue leggings from Zalora Thailand that are usually just reserved for making sure I stand out in traffic while I’m running.
-I wanted to wear my lightest clothes possible, so threw a very thin training shirt on over this and headed out.
-I knew I was underweight, but didn’t want to take any chances.
+I took this photo just before I left for the weigh-in.

 This was extremely annoying.
-She’d already been given an extra kilo after refusing to fight at the weight I wanted, and almost a month later, turned up way past that, clearly not having attempted to lose any weight at all in that time.
+She’d already been given an extra kilo after refusing to fight at the weight I wanted, and almost a month later, turned up way over that, apparently not having attempted to lose any weight at all during that time.
 Even with a sauna suit on, there was no way she could sweat off anywhere near enough to come down to the agreed weight.
 The promoter didn’t seem to think it was a problem.
 He said she could only be expected to lose a kilo, and when Dowmai asked for him to get me another opponent, he said that he didn’t have anyone.
-After all the work I’d put on, it seemed disrespectful.
 Dowmai was very upset about it, which was clear from the look on his face as we waited impatiently for Wondergirl to get back.

 He turned to me and told me under his breath that he didn’t want me to fight.
-Neither my opponent not the promoter had done what they were supposed to do and it was clear that they weren’t prepared to give me a fair fight.
+Neither my opponent nor the promoter had done what they were supposed to do and it was clear that they weren’t prepared to.
 After looking forward to this event so much and working so hard to get there, walking away wasn’t something that I wanted to do, but I was prepared to do it if I had to.
-I’ve had lots of unfair match ups and have already had some less than positive experiences with this promoter, so it seemed like the time had finally come for me to put my foot down and say no to let him know that I wasn’t going to keep putting up with it.
+I’ve had lots of unfair matchups and have already had some less than positive experiences with this promoter, so it seemed like the time had finally come for me to put my foot down and say no to let him know that I wasn’t going to keep putting up with it.
 When you’re fighting on one of those events that you just turn up to and fight whoever’s there, which, in my experience, is what happens most of the time, you’re willing to make exceptions.
-However, on a promotion like this, where terms have been agreed in advance and there’s an official weigh in, it’s not acceptable.
+However, on a promotion like this, where terms have been agreed in advance and there’s an official weigh-in, it’s a little different.
 Dowmai turned to me again and asked why everyone else had a fair match up except me.
-‘They take care everyone but not you‘.
-It was really a case of only taking care of the Thai fighters, which isn’t abnormal over here.
-I’m convinced that if it had been me who had turned up overweight, they would have demanded that I sweat it all off or give up some of my purse, but since it was my Thai opponent, I was expected to just accept it.
+‘They take care of everyone but not you‘, he said.
+It was really a case of only taking care of the Thai fighters.
+I’m convinced that if it had been me who had turned up overweight, they would have demanded that I sweat it all off or give up some of my purse, but since it was the other way around, I was expected to just accept it.

 Wondergirl returned and Dowmai hopped up from his seat, marched her to the scale and called me over to look.
-54.1 kgs.
-She hadn’t even dropped half of the 1 kg that the promoter suggested, and even that wasn’t enough in the first place.
+She was 54.1 kg.
+She hadn’t even dropped half of the 1 kg that the promoter suggested.
 Her father, Jaroonsak, walked up to me and said ‘she got sick‘.
 He couldn’t look me in the eye, which is fairly normal since Thais are always very indirect in dealing with confrontation.
 When I didn’t respond, he continued ‘she got an injection yesterday’, pointing to her ass, ‘I can show you if you don’t believe me‘.
 I laughed at the absurdity of it.
 I didn’t want to see her ass, I didn’t need any proof, and it wasn’t a decent excuse for not making weight anyway.
-Besides, getting sick usually means you lose weight.
 Dowmai and I walked away to talk about what we were going to do, and Jaroonsak followed behind shortly after to ask me how much weight I would accept.
 I found it odd because she clearly had no intention of losing anymore as she had already taken her gear off, sat down and started drinking water.
-I simply told him to talk to my trainer instead of me.
-At that far off her fight weight, they would have known she wasn’t going to be able to make it a week ago, but instead of either dropping some weight or letting us know beforehand, they just turned up like that.
+I simply told him to talk to my trainer instead.
 In the end, we were so fed up that we just left and after calling Master Toddy, who was adamant that I shouldn’t fight (‘it’s about time you had it your way‘, he said), we called the promoter and told him that we wouldn’t do it.
 He offered a switch of opponents, saying I could fight Nong Eye Sor.
 Boonmeerith.
 That was a change of tune since he’d refused to do that when we’d asked him to earlier.
 It would obviously only be on his terms.
 The whole situation was a mess and we didn’t want to work with that particular promoter at all, so we left it.
 That entire morning had left a bad taste in my mouth.

 This was a really difficult decision to make.
-I knew that I could have fought and beaten Wondergirl regardless of the size difference, but that wasn’t the point.
+I knew that I could have fought Wondergirl regardless of the size difference, but that wasn’t the point.
 It just felt as though we weren’t being taken care of at all.
 I had two choices; to take the fight but accept the unfair terms on which it was handed to me, or to stand up for myself but lose the opportunity to fight on a show that I had been really looking forward to.
 It seemed like a no-win situation.
 There’s every chance that the one I made won’t make any positive difference and that the promoter simply won’t call me again, but from my past experiences with him, that might not be such a great loss.
 Wondergirl did fight that night, although I don’t know who her opponent was.
-Her father called Dowmai several times afterwards to inform him that she had lost in the second round, ‘I told you she was sick!‘ Even if she was, that’s as irrelevant now as it was that morning.
+Her father called Dowmai several times afterwards to inform him that she had lost in the second round, ‘I told you she was sick‘, he said.